Self sabotaging relationships

 All these behaviors could be ways he is sabotaging the relationship subconsciously before it even has a chance to grow.

-And unless you are dealing with a narcissist or are in a toxic relationship it is very unlikely that he is intentionally sabotaging your relationship.
+And unless you are dealing with a narcissist or are in a toxic relationship it is very unlikely that he is intentionally self-sabotaging the relationship.

 Because at the core, self-sabotaging behavior is an unconscious attempt to protect yourself.
-It’s your mind trying to keep you safe of the perceived fear of abandonment, fear of intimacy, or fear of engulfment.
+It’s your mind trying to keep you safe from the perceived fear of abandonment, fear of intimacy, or fear of engulfment.
+That’s why men sabotage relationships.

 1. Trust issues/ paranoia

-The number one way men self-sabotage relationships is paranoia and relationship anxiety.
+The number one way men are self-sabotaging relationships is paranoia and relationship anxiety.
 Their trust issues are fed by the fear of losing you and so they behave paranoid.
 This may include jealousy, excessive control, and being possessive.

 The problem is that when a man is paranoid about you leaving his behavior will make you feel trapped and helpless.
 That can easily get to a point where it becomes so uncomfortable that it drives you away.